 SPRING: Teaching methods for beginning classical ballet, outreach AND PRODUCTION

 TI observe a follow-up "B" level class and attend a lecture with Ms. Viktoria on the Vaganova method.
-In addition, TI students enrolled in Modern 2 or 3 have the opportunity to assume a leadership role in EBT Magic Bus outreach assemblies and lead segments of the presentation.
+In addition, TI students enrolled in Modern class have the opportunity to assume a leadership role in EBT Magic Bus outreach assemblies and lead segments of the presentation.
 TI students also assist EBT faculty in preparation and execution of the PreBallet Spring Fling.

 Side-by-side mentoring is available to a limited number of TI students interested in more in-depth exposure to teaching.
-They can arrange to assist Ms. Sarah, Ms. Olivia, or Ms. Erin with a PreBallet class on a regular basis.
+They can arrange to assist faculty during a PreBallet class on a regular basis.

 EBT Seniors and Juniors who show exceptional aptitude, responsibility and interest in teaching may be invited to teach in local school districts, community outreach classes with local partner organizations, or Ballerina Birthday Parties.
 These positions are for TI students who are ready to represent EBT in the community, and may be paid.